Skip to content

 This innovative conference focuses primarily on the needs and interests of these farmers, and supports their contributions to local economic development and building healthy communities.
 It does so by connecting farmers, farm advocates, educators, professionals, experts, and agency officials.

-The Emerging Farmers Conference (EFC) is FREE for all farmers and language interpretation is available in Spanish, Hmong, Karen, Bhutanese, Vietnamese, and Somali.
+The Emerging Farmers Conference (EFC) offers a discounted rate for all farmers and language interpretation is available in Spanish, Hmong, Karen, Bhutanese, Vietnamese, and Somali.
 Interpretation is based on registration.
 (We do our best to accommodate all farmers, but cannot guarantee interpretation for last-minute registrations.)

 The EFC is a program of Big River Farms.
 It is planned and hosted by a collaborative of farmers and volunteers, government, nonprofit, and University of Minnesota personnel.